Nov10

 Teaches how Salvation is a precious gift that should never be treated contemptuously or in vain.

-Many use this verse to teach how there will be different degrees of punishment in hell based on how much light and revelation a person received.
-Those who will receive the harder punishment will be those who have received the divine revelation of God and been the most religious and outwardly upright.
+Note: Many use this verse to teach how there will be different degrees of punishment in hell based on how much light and revelation a person received.
+Those who receive the harder punishment will be those who were religious outwardly or those who showed a willful lack of response.

-We have no record in the Gospel’s of Jesus performing miracles in Chorazin or Bethsaida.
+Note: We have no record in the Gospel’s of Jesus performing miracles in Chorazin or Bethsaida.
 There is no account of the work that Jesus did, and of the wonders he performed in these places, and yet they must have been amongst His greatest.
-Which goes to show how little we know of Jesus; it shows us–and we must always remember it–that in the Gospels we have only the barest selection of Jesus’ works.
+Which goes to show how little we know of all of Jesus’ miracles, that in the Gospels we have only the barest selection of Jesus’ works.
 The things we do not know about Jesus far outnumber the things we do know. (cf. John 21:25)

 Korazin & Bethsaida